-The idea of behind differentiating your content is to enhance persuasion and consumption of the valuable assets that just about any business now has to create.
+The idea behind differentiating your content is to enhance persuasion and consumption of the valuable assets that just about any business now has to create.
 Because as anyone pursuing a content marketing strategy knows, you’re never creating enough content, ever.

-Bite-sized for mobile.
+Bite-sized attractions for mobile.

 Appetizers are bite-sized pieces of content that are stackable and easily digestible on mobile devices.
 With over 30% of the world now using smart phones as their go to device for internet content, this make sense.

 Examples of content appetizers are things like short blog posts, Instagram photos, and Facebook or Twitter updates.
-With the exception of some long, in-depth blog posts, these content example all have the similarity of having a short shelf life.
+With the exception of some long, in-depth blog posts, these content examples all have the similarity of having a short shelf life.
 Consequently, they require continuous replenishment and creation.

 Satisfying entrees help convert.

 “Entree” content assets are the more permanent assets that require more resources and higher production values to produce.
-They also require more time and focus for your target audience to consume.
+They also require more time and focus on your target audience to consume.
 Consequently, most organizations will end up with fewer of them in their content inventory.

 These assets should be created with the objective of enhancing persuasion and furthering consideration of you, your services or solution.
-Here to, your goal should be to map your entrée content assets against your sales funnel in the “consideration” phase of purchase.
-These entrée’s should be created and produced with the goal to push your target prospect across finish line, close a sale and add revenue to the income side of the ledger.
+Here to, your goal should be to map your entrée content assets against your sales funnel in the “consideration” phase of the purchase.
+These entrées should be created and produced with the goal to push your target prospect across the finish line, close a sale and add revenue to the income side of the ledger.

-Interestingly, many B2B organizations think entrée’s are the more important content assets.
-But by not creating enough appetizers, you’ll be missing the opportunity be seen and start a conversation with a prospect.
+Interestingly, many B2B organizations think entrées are the more important content assets.
+But by not creating enough appetizers, you’ll be missing the opportunity to be seen and start a conversation with a prospect.
 Bottom line, you need appetizers first to generate awareness and interest so that you can nurture a prospect into a customer.